QTechTheory/VQD/README.md

 ### **1. Navigate to the Desired Folder**

-We categorise devices into five separate folders, corresponds to the family of quantum devices.
+We categorise devices into five separate folders, that correspond to the family of quantum devices.
 Select the folder of your interest:
 - `TrappedIon` - For ion trap devices
 - `NVCenter` - For NV-center devices
 - `NeutralAtom` - For neutral atom devices